ZiliangMiao/Hybrid_Mapping_Cocalibration/ReadMe.md

 roslaunch livox_ros_driver livox_lidar.launch
 rosbag record -a
 ```
-### 3.2 Use Livox Viewer to Abtain Lidar Data
+### 3.2 Use Livox Viewer to Obtain LiDAR Data
 Download [Livox Viewer](https://www.livoxtech.com/downloads).
-Use Livox Viewer to abtain data with .lvx format.
+Use Livox Viewer to obtain data with .lvx format.

 Get into the workspace of livox driver, convert .lvx format to .bag format.
 ```